johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 aliases = ["mark_1337", "be_awake", "wake_ye", "poles", "pole_shift", "pole_shifts", "calls_to_action", "action_required"]
 +++

-In brief: Climate change + industrial revolution + pole shifts + increasing deception at scale = worse than just climate change (which was already on track to be difficult to tackle).
 This document attempts to capture some of the threats we are facing and mitigations to them as a jumping off point for engagement.

+This is a living document which attempts to appeal to folks with different viewpoints.
+As such, you may vehemently disagree with some of the verbiage or threats, the verbiage you disagree with may be meant to acknowledge the perspective which is opposite to yours.
+The verbiage around these threats really doesn't matter, **the effect of these threats are the same and must be actively mitigated**, no matter where you think they come from.
+The verbiage used is to bridge the same gap which you're feeling from what you may consider "the other side" of your viewpoint.
+If you have ideas on improvement, all content on this site is public domain via the unlicense for redistribution and remixing without need for attribution.
+Please [contact / contribute](/contact/) if you have any thoughts or desire changes.

 ## Table of Contents